Antony-evm/backtester/README.md

 - Exponential Moving Average (EMA)
 - Relative Strength Index (RSI)

-Feel free to contribute more.
-Talib has several implemented
+Feel free to contribute further.
+Talib has several implemented.

 ## Learn More

 I'm documenting the entire development process and architectural decisions on Medium.
-Follow and clap if you find it helpful! 📚
+Follow and clap if you find it helpful!

 **Article Series:**